Danny Madigan: Where are the ordinary, everyday women? They don't exist because this is a movie!

 - The player can get a lampshade out of Omochao.
 In the stage White Jungle if you grab Omochao and walk with him into the Goal Ring he'll probably say the fog reminds him of San Francisco.

 - Grand Theft Auto: San Andreas is heavily built upon imagery from all of these regions.
 Los Santos is a dead ringer for LA, with East Los Santos standing for East LA, and Ganton standing for Compton and Vinewood is a very obvious Hollywood reference.
-The city of San Fierro is analagous to San Francisco, while Las Venturas stands for Las Vegas.
+The city of San Fierro is analagous to San Francisco, while Las Venturas stands for Las Vegas (which is actually in Nevada).

 - Same goes for Bayview in Need for Speed Underground 2, and Palmont from NFS Carbon.